 - Your weight management program offers an enhanced version at a higher price that includes more group support sessions plus additional individual coaching.

 - Your corporate wellness business offers employee workshops.
-You add one-on-one executive wellness services.
+You add one-on-one executive wellness coaching.

-- Your yoga studio offers a package that combines regular weekly classes with a quarterly workshop with an invited guest instructor, available only to clients who have that package.
+- Your yoga studio offers a package that combines regular weekly classes with a quarterly workshop with an invited guest instructor.

 5. Increase utilization